StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Related Work

 \section{Related Work}

 \textbf{Regularization in RL.} Regularization has seen widespread usage in RL.
-It was used with~(natural) policy gradient ((N)PG)~\citep{NPG, TRPO, yuan2022linear}, policy search~\citep{psearch}, policy iteration~\citep{Politex, PMD} and value iteration methods~\citep{SoftQ, MDQN}.
+It was used with~(natural) policy gradient~\citep{NPG, TRPO, yuan2022linear}, policy search~\citep{psearch}, policy iteration~\citep{Politex, PMD} and value iteration methods~\citep{SoftQ, MDQN}.
 Common choices of regularizers include minimizing the $\KL$ between the current and previous policy~\citep{DPP, TRPO} or encouraging high Shannon entropy~\citep{SoftQ, SAC_app}, but other regularizers exist~\citep{Tsallis, ampo}.
 We refer the reader to~\citet{Neu,Geist19} for a broader categorization of entropy regularizers and their relation to existing deep RL methods.
 In this paper, we use both a $\KL$ penalization w.r.t. the previous policy and a Shannon entropy bonus in a policy iteration context.
 In~\citet{MDQN}, both types of regularizers were used but in a value iteration context. \citet{Politex, improvedpolitex} are policy iteration methods but only use $\KL$ penalization.

-\textbf{Policy Mirror Descent.} Policy Mirror Descent is a family of policy optimization algorithms that can be all characterized by a similar objective functions, where a new policy is found by solving Eq.~\ref{eqn:generalPMD}.
-Prior works on PMD focus mostly on performing a theoretical analysis of convergence speeds or sample complexity for different choices of regularizers~\citep{li2022homotopic,johnson2023optimal,ampo,PMD,Lan,protopapas2024policy}.
-As PMD provides a general framework for many regularized RL algorithms, PMD theoretical results can be naturally extended to many policy gradient algorithms like Natural PG \citep{khodadadian2021linear} and TRPO \citep{TRPO} as shown in \cite{Neu, Geist19}.
-However, the deep RL algorithms from the PMD family generally perform inexact policy updates, adding an additional source of error from the theoretical perspective.
-For example, TRPO and the more recent MDPO~\citep{tomar2020mirror} rely on approximate policy updates using policy gradients.

-We build on~\citep{Politex, improvedpolitex, PMD} by proposing a finite-memory variant, proving the new convergence results and offering a new deep RL algorithm policy update step that does not introduce any additional error, in contrast to prior works.
+\textbf{Policy Mirror Descent.} Prior works on PMD focus mostly on performing a theoretical analysis of convergence speeds or sample complexity for different choices of regularizers~\citep{li2022homotopic,johnson2023optimal,ampo,PMD,Lan,protopapas2024policy}.
+As PMD provides a general framework for many regularized RL algorithms, PMD theoretical results can be naturally extended to many policy gradient algorithms like natural policy gradient \citep{khodadadian2021linear} and TRPO \citep{TRPO} as shown in \cite{Neu, Geist19}.
+However, the deep RL algorithms from the PMD family generally perform inexact policy updates, adding a source of error from the theoretical perspective.
+For example, TRPO and the more recent MDPO~\citep{tomar2022mirror} rely on approximate policy updates using policy gradients.
+It was shown in~\cite{PMD}, that an inexact policy update will add an additional error floor independent of the policy evaluation error.
+By proposing a finite-memory policy update, we provide new convergence results that offer a new deep RL algorithm policy update step that does not introduce any additional policy update error, in contrast to prior works.